AI-Assisted Curriculum Adaptation for Mixed-Ability Classes

 - ChatGPT (

-chatgpt): Fast first-pass differentiation drafts. - Claude (
+chatgpt): fast first-pass lesson variants and worksheet drafts. - Claude (

-claude): Strong coherence across multi-variant lesson packs. - Gemini (
+claude): strong coherence across longer lesson packs with multiple adaptation branches. - Google Workspace with Gemini (